AyushiVashisth/ambitio-landing-page/README.md

-# 🚀 Ambitio Frontend Developer Intern Assignment
+# 🚀 Ambitio Frontend Developer Assignment

 ## 🎯 Task: Create a Hero Section for a Landing Page

 Your assignment is to develop the **hero section** of a landing page as per the design provided in the **Figma link**.
-This task will assess your ability to accurately translate a design into code while incorporating animations and responsiveness.
+This task will assess your ability to translate a design into code accurately while incorporating animations and responsiveness.

 ---